rafgraph/rollpkg/README.md

 ## FAQ

+- **Does Rollpkg create separate builds for development and production?**
+  - Yes, and the production builds are fully optimized.
+See the [`rollpkg build`](#rollpkg-build) section for details.
 - **Does Rollpkg remove dev mode code from production builds?**
   - Yes, see the [Dev mode code](#dev-mode-code) section.
 - **Does Rollpkg prevent global type pollution in my builds?**